IbraheemR/Muzi/customize.md

     {% endraw %}

-3. Add your desired new theme colors or other customisation variables (see [the source](https://github.com/IbraheemR/Muzi/blob/master/_sass/variables.scss) for help) below the two front matter lines and above the `@import` statement.
+3. Add your desired new theme colors or other customization variables (see [the source](https://github.com/IbraheemR/Muzi/blob/master/_sass/variables.scss) for help) below the two front matter lines and above the `@import` statement.
-    - We'd reccomend you choose a high saturation color for your theme color. `royalblue`, `red`, `violet` and `green` work well.
+    - We'd recommend you choose a high saturation color for your theme color. `royalblue`, `red`, `violet` and `green` work well.
-4. Add you new styles or anything else (`@import` statements, minins, etc) below the `@import` statement.
+4. Add you new styles or anything else (`@import` statements, mixins, etc) below the `@import` statement.
 See the [SASS guide](https://sass-lang.com/guide) for help.

 ## 6. Cookie Consent

 If your site serves cookies to viewers in the EU, its a legal requirement that you notify your users of this ([see more](https://cookiesandyou.com/)).
-Muzi makes this easy for you, using the [cookie consent tool by Inistes](https://cookieconsent.insites.com/).
+Muzi makes this easy for you, using the [cookie consent tool by Insites](https://cookieconsent.insites.com/).
 Simply add the following line to your `_config.yml` file:

 ```yaml
 cookie_consent: true